home pics archive about

 1 comment

-chris responded:
+chris interjected:

 too bad grinders didn't make it into your top 10. it would have been cool to see one KC bar on the list.